Sharjeel-Khan/cs7641-project-group11/README.md

 ### GMM

 Upon removing the outliers from the dataset, we run a second clustering algorithm, GMM (Gaussian Mixture Models), to group datapoints into clusters that we can represent with univariate Gaussian distributions.
-We do this particular algorithm to group similar points together in order to gap-fill the unspecified labels in each categorical feature based on a majority vote of intracluster points.
-In literature, more complex methods are implemented for this very task, but for this project, a majority vote suffices [5].
+We do this particular algorithm to group similar points together in order to fill in the unspecified labels in each categorical feature based on a majority vote of intracluster points.

 To select how many components we would like to cluster our data into, we perform GMM from 1 component to 21 components, calculate the BIC (Bayesian Information Criterion) value for each of the models, and choose the one with the lowest BIC.
 In this case, we chose n_components = 19.